Z is for zine making.

 This is the 24th letter in our WWOOFing alphabet.

-plantfaster asked: How much money do you guys recommend saving for WWOOFing in New Zealand?
+plantfaster said: How much money do you guys recommend saving for WWOOFing in New Zealand?
 Plane ticket, visa, domestic travel, weekend activities, etc?
 I remember when I was there for a short conservation project their dollar was weaker than ours, but the costs added up.
 Love your blog, thanks!

 We recently figured our costs out to be 500 USD per month… each.
 Which at first look seems like a lot, but it includes all our big ticket items - plane tickets to and from NZ, travelers insurance, buying a car in NZ (including all the petrol and car upkeep), plane/hotel for our trip to Melbourne, and a kayaking trip in the Milford Sound.
 Plus, as you may have gathered, we like to eat out.
 The rest of the time we’re on a pretty strict budget.
 We don’t stay in hostels and instead camp or couchsurf when not WWOOFing.
 There are a lot of low cost or free things to do if you look for them and we don’t feel like we’ve missed out by sticking to a budget.